 “We continue to see the new brand campaign as an initial stage and still subject to operational and competitive risks,” he said.

 In a research note, Matthew Trusz, an analyst at Gabelli & Co., said he was optimistic about Blue Apron’s future plans.

 “The ladder is everything for the Blue Apron model, and for this reason, we consider that traditional retail is very attractive,” he said in the note, according to a CNBC report.

 The launch to the retail market will allow Blue Apron to make extensive use of its current infrastructure and reduce shipping and packaging costs, he said.

 Nielsen said it sees a considerable advantage for meal-kits.
-The firm said that around 9% of U.S. consumers bought meal-kits online or in-stores in the last six months and 25% of consumers surveyed said they would be willing to do so in the next six months.
+The firm said that around 9% of U.S. consumers bought meal kits online or in-store in the last six months, and 25% of consumers surveyed said they would be willing to do so in the next six months.